910.4 ITS Achitecture

 - Improved Rural User Needs Coverage.
 Changes and additions have been made to the architecture to satisfy the "Rural User Needs" requirements in the industry.
 Areas of the architecture affected include the creation of a new terminator called the "Care Facility" and enhancing remote area surveillance to include rest areas, park and ride lots, emergency pull-off areas, etc.

 - Roadway Service Patrols Coverage.
 Additions have been made to the architecture to accommodate an increased use of roadway service patrols throughout the country.
-The new market package accurately encompasses the existing functions of the Motorist Assist Patrol in Kansas City and St. Louis.
+The new market package accurately encompasses the existing functions of the Emergency Response Patrol in Kansas City and St. Louis.

 910.4.2 Missouri High Level Physical Architecture

 910.4.2.1 Geographical Limits of ITS Architecture

 The geographical limits of the Missouri Statewide ITS Architecture include the entire state and the metropolitan areas of Kansas City and St. Louis extending into Kansas and Illinois, respectively.
 Missouri’s highway system is more than 32,000 miles long, the nation’s seventh-largest state highway system.5 Missouri is also coordinates with eight neighboring states.

 - 5 Missouri Department of Transportation 2000 Annual Report, pg.
 14.

 910.4.2.2 Participating Agencies and Other Stakeholders